John Cale

 His first album a a solo artist, Vintage Violence, is released on March 25.
 The album contains a list of characters including Clancy - a peer famed for losing touch with reality, 20 Chinese idiots and 9 pet cobra's.

 "We did it in three days.
-Lou Merenstein and Bob Schwaid during the recording.
-They showed up but they were bemused, if not hostile.
+Lou Merenstein and Bob Schwaid showed up, but they were bemused, if not hostile.
 But I was also very insecure about those songs.
-They were written that summer.
+They were written that Summer.
 It was tense.
 Vintage Violence was basically an exercise to see if I could write tunes.
 There's not too much originality on that album, it's just someone teaching himself to do something.
 I was masked on Vintage Violence.
 I didn't realize it at the time, but the cover tells you that: it show me with a stocking over my face.
 You're not really seeing the personality."

 Reissued with two bonus tracks in 2001: an alternate version of Fairweather Friend and the instrumental Wall.
 Liner notes by Margaret Moser.